cmosbeux/Damage/Instructions.md

       END IF
 ```

-The code also allos for integral over distance but we do not use it for damage advection.
+The code also allows for integral over distance but we do not use it for damage advection.

 ## Application to damage